amyzyck/OysterGenomeProject/popstructureOutliers/README.md

 ### Our plan:
 * remove triallelic sites
-* filter for sites that have 0% missing
+* filter for sites that have 0% missing data
+* filter for sites that have all heterozygotes

+* LD analysis
+  *

 * thin SNPs for LD based on recommendation of (Privé et al. 2018) using bigsnpR package.
 * output thinned SNP matrix for future analysis and a file that lists which SNPs they are
 * Conduct Principal Components of population structure (was also going to compare to mitochondria)